CAE Reading and Use of English Practice Test 4

 Pitch (n) — (in music or singing) a certain frequency degree of a sound.
 Violins make high-pitched sounds.
 Bass instruments (otherwise known as percussion) produce low-pitched sound.

-Roar (n) — loud growling cry typical to large animals such as lions, tigers or gorillas.
+Roar (n) — loud growling cry typical of large animals such as lions, tigers or gorillas.

 Grunt (n) — low and rough noise made by animals such as pigs or boars.